alavicka/pollux/README.md

 ## Training Data

 To download and tokenize the dataset locally, simply run `python prepare_fineweb.py`.
 This script will stream the 10B token subset, tokenize it, and save the resulting `uint16` binary to `data/fineweb_10b.bin` for fast memmap loading during training.
+It also writes a disjoint held-out split for use with `validate.py`.

 Requires `datasets`, `transformers`, `numpy`, and `tqdm` (in addition to the core training stack).
 The download is ~20 GB on disk once complete.